Paul Dresser: Fall from fame

-In 1900, although he was not a competent businessman, Dresser became an acting partner in his publishing business, which was renamed Haviland, Howley, and Dresser.
+In 1900, although he was not a competent businessman, Dresser became an acting partner in his publishing business, which was renamed Howley, Haviland, and Dresser.
 His partners hoped Dresser's name would help spur more business, but the enterprise was not a success.
 Haviland left the partnership in 1903.
 Dresser continued to write songs, but none brought the financial success that the business needed to survive.
 In 1905 the Howley and Dresser partnership declared bankruptcy.
 Determined to continue as a music publisher, Dresser established the Paul Dresser Company with money borrowed from his brother, Ed, but this venture failed as well.

 According to one biographer, Dresser's generosity "had few limits".
 In December 1900, Dresser's father died.
 Although the two had not been close, Dresser wrote a poem in his father's honor.
 In addition, Dresser gave money to "tramps, hangers-on, and to those who were simply down on their luck."
 He also helped support his siblings, including his brother, Theodore.
 Dresser began giving out money to his friends to help them.
 Despite his falling income, Dresser continued to spend liberally.
 He gave away large sums of money to his friends and family, spent vast sums at the city's brothels and saloons, and by 1903 he was nearly impoverished.
 Without the means to support himself, Dresser was unable to continue his lifestyle in New York City.
 In addition, his obesity made it difficult for him to attract women, leaving him depressed and alone.